 The 1950's changed the idea that the Baguette must stay completely European.
 Mass production over time made bread to be as cheap as rice or noodles.
 Mass-produced cheese and mayonnaise were available for use.
 Pate and meats were cured with Asian seasoning.
 Vegetables, such as carrot and radishes were sliced and pickled.
 Add fresh cucumber and cilantro, and you had the first Banh Mi Sandwiches in Saigon.

-The Vietnamese sandwich became a very popular type of street food.
+The Vietnamese sandwich was poised to become the legend that it is today.
 Hoa Ma was one of the first bakeries in Saigon.
-Hanoi sold them from baskets on bicycles.
+Hanoi began to sell them from baskets on bicycles.
 The Banh Mi revolution had begun.

 Banh Mi Sandwich- basic ingredients

-Nowadays, most Banh Mi vendors a basic practice to form the sandwich.
+Nowadays, most Banh Mi vendors have a basic practice to form the sandwich.
 These are listed below:

 - A roll of warm crusted bread (rice or wheat flour or 50% of both)